gazebosim/design/gui_interactions.md

 * Switching between Edit and Interactive modes will be accomplished through the play / pause button.
+* We should give visual clues to the user about what mode they're in.
+On Gazebo-classic, models not being edited would turn white.
+Users won't be editing a single model at a time on Ignition, so we need other clues.
 * It's up to each GUI plugin to be aware of the current simulation mode and behave accordingly.
 * SDF generation and saving won't be performed when exiting edit mode.
 Instead,